 Why does social proof work?

 On the whole, people trust each other – family and friends – more than they trust brands.
-According to research from Edelman, as few as one third of consumers trust most of the brands they buy.
-Which means however artfully crafted the images and words on the retailer’s website, customers remain sceptical.
+According to research from Edelman, as few as one-third of consumers trust most of the brands they buy.
+This means however artfully crafted the images and words on the retailer’s website, customers remain sceptical.

 By introducing social proof, from a variety of sources, into your marketing mix, you build trust, credibility and authority with your customers.
 However, knowing what types to use for your own business and how to use them across the buying journey can be challenging.
 Below we dive into some great examples of social proof, what to look out for and how these can be integrated into your marketing.